stpierre/resume/resume.rst

 * Led implementation of Bcfg2 for configuration management to replace Cfengine on a network of over 3000 physical and virtual services managed by over 20 administrators across five teams
-* Overhauled software mirrors to tier deployment of updates, improve consistency and reporting, and deduplicate data
-* Overhauled package build infrastructure to permit cross-platform builds and streamline package build, signing, and deployment process
-* Wrote and implemented `Sponge <http://github.com/stpierre/sponge>`_,
-  a web interface to software mirrors using Pulp, Django, Celery, and AMQP to offload and distribute tasks
 * Reorganized internal documentation wiki to increase automation and organization